 We spent long hours researching and testing scores of hearing aids in order to compile the following list.
 We hope you find it helpful.

-Eargo Neo is serious hearing aid technology that is easily adjustable, light and comfortable.
+Eargo Neo is easily adjustable, light and comfortable.
 The company takes a slightly different approach to harvesting sound, focusing on sounds emanating from the front rather than the back.

 Flaws: May not be helpful for those with severe hearing loss.